 A home equity loan is a form of credit for which your home is pledged as collateral.
 Generally, home equity loans offer a fixed interest rate and a fixed monthly payment and are paid off over an extended period of time.

-Contact your local bank or financial insitution for current interest rates and information.
+Contact your local bank or financial institution for current interest rates and information.

-In 2012, Gettysburg students recieved over $1.3 million in outside scholarships from their high school community, local and national organziations, or based upon their activities and interests.
+In 2013, Gettysburg students received over $1.3 million in outside scholarships from their high school community, local and national organizations, or based upon their activities and interests.

 High school students should check with their guidance office.
 We also recommend that students search on Fastweb, a scholarship search tool.